-A cataract is a gradual clouding over of the lens in the eye that can cause a range of vision problems.
-The lens is responsible for transmitting light to the retina at the back of the eye; it adjusts our focus and allows us to shift between looking at objects that are close up to ones that are at a distance.
+A cataract is a gradual clouding of the lens in the eye that can cause a range of vision problems.
+The lens, along with the cornea transmits and focuses light onto the retina at the back of the eye.
+The lens is dynamic and can change its shape to focus at distance, intermediate and near objects.

-- Subcapsular cataract: sometimes referred to as a posterior cataract, these begin at the back of the lens.
-This interferes with the direct pathway of light travelling through the lens to the retina and causes problems with reading, light sensitivity and night vision.
-Subscapular cataracts are also common in diabetics.
+- Posterior subcapsular cataract: This type of cataract originates at the very back of the lens and grows in a sheet-like pattern.
+This interferes with the direct pathway of light traveling through the lens to the retina and often causes difficulty reading, glare, halos, light sensitivity and decreased night vision.
+Posterior subscapular cataracts are also common in patients with diabetes.

 While there may not be any one element that is solely responsible for the development of a cataract, the following are the most common causes: